 - Unicef.
 It is an organization that works to defend the rights and help save the lives of children around the world, through inclusion, education, social policies and care in emergency situations.

-- Animal Save.
+- Save Animals.
 It is an anti-speciesist vegan action organization that works to defend the rights of all non-human animals, especially those oppressed and mistreated by humans, based on empathy, compassion and social awareness.

 - Animal equality.
 It is an organization that works with governments , companies, institutions and the general population around the world to end cruelty towards farm animals and the production chain to which they are subjected.